 The National Center for Research on Gifted Education (NCRGE) is the nation’s only federally funded research center dedicated to studying gifted education practices.
-House at the University of Connecticut, the Center is a collaborative team of research methodologists, economists, and gifted education specialists from University of California (UC) Berkeley, UC Santa Cruz, University of Connecticut, University of Iowa, Michigan State, and University of Wisconsin–Whitewater.
+Housed at the University of Connecticut, the Center is a collaborative team of research methodologists, economists, and gifted education specialists from University of California (UC) Berkeley, UC Santa Cruz, University of Connecticut, University of Iowa, and Michigan State.

 Project 2e-ASD is a groundbreaking initiative that will identify and develop academic and non-academic strategies for high school and college students who have talents and are on the autism spectrum.
 In 2020, the CDC reported that one in fifty-four children are diagnosed with Autism Spectrum Disorder (ASD).
 However, there is little research on this population in the gifted community, and none with the scope of Project 2e-ASD.
 Project 2e-ASD aims to address this research gap and provide evidence-based strategies for gifted students with ASD to reach their high school, college, and adult transition goals.

 Applying the pedagogy of gifted education and advanced instructional practices to general education classrooms, the Project BUMP UP (Building Up Mathematics Proficiency Utilizing Pushin) collaborative push-in model is designed to effectively meet the needs of mathematically advanced elementary students in the general education classroom and help them reach their full potential.
 The program ensures continuous progress and promote excellence in math achievement by modifying classroom experiences for talented math students, particularly those from underserved populations.